whitneyburton/portfolios/students/1605/christopher-concannon/20160922-chris-concannon-m3.markdown

 ## Take-aways

 This module, more than any other, was an exercise in time management and focusing on recognizing when my work approach was inefficient or ineffective.
 There was also a lot of time to think about principles specific to object-oriented programming - for example: telling rather than asking objects about method returns or attributes, single-responsibility in classes, limiting controller actions and instead using services or PORO's to perform tasks.
 This was also an opportunity to do some more front-end learning with jQuery and AJAX.
 I feel like I have a solid understanding of Ruby on Rails and I am able to critically view my own work and identify areas for improvement.
 I also have a much better ability to design a project at the start so that I don't find myself performing massive overhauls later on.
-I feel that I have performed my work well, both individually and in projects, and that I am ready for module 4.
+I feel that I have performed my work well, both individually and in projects, and that I am ready for module 4.\

+Notes:

+* **A: End-of-Module Assessment**: 2
+* **B: Individual Work & Projects**: 3
+* **C: Group Work & Projects**: 3
+* **D: Professional Skills**: 3
+* **E: Feedback & Community Participation**: 3

+* Delivered in the personal projects - Final fell a bit short but the personal project really brought things back

+OUTCOME:
+Pass